 The Department of Mathematics guides students in the completion of three different majors: mathematics education, applied mathematics and actuarial science.
-Currently, 25 students are following one of our major programs of study.
-The Department also serves elementary education students with mathematics concentrations, currently 5.
+Currently, 24 students are following one of our major programs of study.

 General Description.
 The Department of Mathematics includes the disciplines of mathematics and statistics.
 The department offers mathematic majors with options in Applied Mathematics, Mathematics- Secondary Teaching, and Actuarial Science.
 Additionally, a minor in Applied Mathematics is offered.
 Elementary Education majors may take a concentration in mathematics.
 The curriculum is structured to meet the overlapping needs of students who fall in one or more of the following categories: